jechol/daybit-api-docs/source/includes/_pydaybit.md

   }
 }

-# If you specified the token
+# If you specified the coin
 {
   'ETH': {
     'sym': 'ETH',